anton-seaice/compound/README.md

 # compound

-This is a collection of scripts to examine changing frequenices of compounding impacts from multiple climate drivers upon mainland South East Australia.
+This is a collection of scripts to examine changing frequenices of compounding impacts from multiple climate drivers upon mainland south east Australia.

 Developed using python 3.7